-Step 4: Remove the crystal (X1) from the motherboard.
+Step 5: Remove C3 and the crystal (X1) from the motherboard.
 There are a few ways to do this depending on what soldering equipment you have available.
 The way I do it is to use a large soldering iron tip and add plenty of extra solder to both legs of the X1 crystal keeping the solder molten across both legs.
 Usually the X1 crystal will fall off of the motherboard under it’s own weight if you can keep both legs hot enough.
 If you do not have a large enough soldering tip, you could remove the solder from the legs of X1 using a solder sucker, desoldering gun, or desoldering braid.
 Do whatever you are comfortable with.

 Step 6: Solder your Csync R,G, and B wires to the vias indecated below.